-Section O - Accountability Statements for Education Plans and Annual Education Results Reports (AERRs)
+Section O - Accountability Statements for Education Plans and Annual Education Results Reports

-Accountability Statements are required for Education Plans and AERRs.
+Accountability Statements are required for education plans and annual education results reports (AERRs).
 Recommended wording is provided below.
-Statement should be signed by the board chair or alternatively, print name with note stating, "original signed."
+Statements are required to be signed by the board chair or alternatively, print name with note stating, "original signed."